 How To Install Wall Panels

 Wall panels evoke style and create character within any home.
-From the grandest of Victorian and Edwardian properties, to modern minimal new builds, wall panels can give your interior the wow factor.
+From the grandest of Victorian and Edwardian properties to modern minimal new builds, wall panels can give your interior the wow factor.

 Our collection of wall panels will give your walls an instant lift and enrich your space with either decorative or simplistic mouldings.
 Finished with a white primer, our mouldings are easy to install and ready for that final touch of paint in order to reflect the existing colour palette of your room.

-In this article, we will show you how to create and fit a wall paneling effect using our panel mouldings.
+In this article, we will show you how to create and fit a wall panelling effect using our panel mouldings.
 We will also highlight the tools you will require and how to apply adhesives.

-Before you start glueing panels to your interior walls, we recommend storing your panels and adhesives at room temperature and wait 24 hours before installation.
+Before you start glueing panels to your interior walls, we recommend storing your panels and adhesives at room temperature and waiting 24 hours before installation.
 We promise you’ll get the best results this way!

 What You Will Need